 One issue that a strict maintenance schedule is meant to help avoid, or reduce the risk of, is a tire blowout or re-treading, which can cause major accidents as a large piece of rubber is launched into the air and into the path of oncoming traffic.
 The tread itself can strike a motorcycle or smaller vehicle to cause an immediate accident, but it is just as likely to cause a driver to swerve or to lose control, causing a second accident in response to the blowout.

-Regardless of how the accident happens, it is important to speak with a personal injury attorney as soon as possible about your tire blowout accident, and how you can get the money that you deserve after suffering injuries as a result of someone else’s maintenance errors.
+Regardless of how the accident happens, it is important to speak with a Florida car accident lawyer as soon as possible about your tire blowout accident, and how you can get the money that you deserve after suffering injuries as a result of someone else’s maintenance errors.
 Read more below about the general process of filing a commercial insurance claim after a tire blowout accident, and contact us as soon as possible to schedule a free initial consultation about your specific case.

 After any accident, it is important that you follow the proper steps to ensure that you get the medical care as well as set yourself up for any possible legal processes you may need to go through in order to get compensated for your damages.
-Every accident is unique, so the following steps may either not apply or may not all be possible, but keep them in mind so that you can be confident that you are doing what is necessary to set yourself up for success in the future.
+A Florida personal injury lawyer knows that every accident is unique, so the following steps may either not apply or may not all be possible, but keep them in mind so that you can be confident that you are doing what is necessary to set yourself up for success in the future.

 Focus on Safety